Massage Therapist Liability Insurance

 Save $10 with this first year rate and take advantage of everything our massage liability insurance has to offer.

-The Liability master policy is issued to the Healthcare Professionals Purchasing Group, LLC, members of which are also members of Protection Plan Association, Inc. The Identity Arthur J. Gallagher Risk Management Services, Inc. is powered by Identity Fraud, Inc., Walnut Creek, CA, whose members include members of Protection Plan Association, Inc. Arthur J. Gallagher Risk Management Services, Inc. is the insurance partner for Protection Plan Association, Inc. members.
-Arthur J. Gallagher Risk Management Services, Inc., a 50-state licensed broker, is the broker for all coverage under Healthcare Professionals Purchasing Group, LLC.
-Arthur J. Gallagher Risk Management Services, Inc. also serves as excess and surplus lines broker for Healthcare Professionals Purchasing Group, LLC.
-Professional Liability and Commercial General Liability coverage under Healthcare Professionals Purchasing Group, LLC is underwritten in the surplus lines market by Aspen Specialty Insurance Company, which is rated A (Excellent) by A.M.
+The Liability master policy is issued to the Healthcare Professionals Purchasing Group, LLC.
+The Identity Protection Plan is powered by Identity Fraud, Inc., Walnut Creek, CA, whose members include members of Healthcare Professionals Purchasing Group, LLC.
+Gallagher Affinity Insurance Services, Inc. is the insurance partner for Healthcare Professionals Purchasing Group, LLC.
+Gallagher Affinity Insurance Services, Inc., a 50-state licensed broker, is the broker for all coverage under Healthcare Professionals Purchasing Group, LLC.
+Gallagher Affinity Insurance Services, Inc. also serves as excess and surplus lines broker for Healthcare Professionals Purchasing Group, LLC.
+Professional Liability and Commercial General Liability coverage under Healthcare Professionals Purchasing Group, LLC is underwritten in the surplus lines market by an A+ rated (Superior) insurance company, per A.M.
 Best Company.
 Persons insured by surplus lines companies are not eligible for recourse through any state guarantee fund for the obligations of an insolvent insurer.
-Healthcare Professionals Purchasing Group, LLC is included as a member benefit of Protection Plan Association, Inc., an association for health, wellness and beauty professionals and students created for the purpose of providing valuable and important benefits and services to its members.
+Healthcare Professionals Purchasing Group, LLC is for health, wellness and beauty professionals and students created for the purpose of providing valuable and important benefits and services to its members.
 Healthcare Professionals Purchasing Group, LLC is not an insurer.
+8430 Enterprise Circle Suite 200, Lakewood Ranch, FL 34202